 b) Core Making

 This is used for making cavities and hollow projections which cannot normally produce by the pattern alone.
 Cores are normally made by CO2 moulding.
-Properties that core material should consist are
+Properties that core material should consist of are

 - To avoid the bond formation between core and casting metal it should be non-metal.